marmelab/react-admin/docs/Show.md

 ## Root Component

-By default, the Show view renders the main content area inside a material-ui `<Card>`.
+By default, the Show view renders the main content area inside a MUI `<Card>`.
 The actual layout of the record fields depends on the Show Layout component you're using (`<SimpleShowLayout>`, `<TabbedShowLayout>`, or a custom layout component).

 You can override the main area container by passing a `component` prop: